 How Much And How Often?

-Your should strive to work your way up in due course to a moderate-to-vigorous level that increases your breathing and heart rate.
+You should strive to work your way up eventually to a moderate-to-vigorous level that increases your breathing and heart rate.
 It should feel somewhat hard to you.

 Useful Related Post: Getting Fit After 60